dustinpfister/blog_posts/_posts/vuejs-method.md

 layout: post
 categories: vuejs
 id: 454
-updated: 2021-02-07 16:04:29
+updated: 2021-02-08 18:18:24
-version: 1.19
+version: 1.20
 ---

-In vuejs there is the [vue methods](https://v1.vuejs.org/guide/events.html) option of a vue class constructor that can be used to define event handers for a vuejs project, but they can also be generak methods that can be used within the vue instance.
-It is aslo possible to share a set of methods accrosss more than one vue instance by way of the mixin option of vue instances.
-In additin it is also possible to make a set of methods global by making use of the Vue.mixin static method.
+In vuejs there is the [vue methods](https://v1.vuejs.org/guide/events.html) option of a vue class constructor that can be used to define event handers for a vuejs project, but they can also be general methods that can be used within the vue instance.
+It is also possible to share a set of methods across more than one vue instance by way of the mixin option of vue instances.
+In addition it is also possible to make a set of methods global by making use of the Vue.mixin static method.

 In native client side javaScript events can be attached to DOM elements with [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener), or some similar method.
 These event handlers are a way to define what needs to happen when a user clicks on something with a mouse, or preforms one of many other such actions.
 There are also a number of events that have to do with something that is not a user action such as the on load event.
 When it comes to working out a vuejs project though I end up having a lot of these kinds of methods as part of the methods object of a main vue instance, or a component.